kedarchaudhari/bank_maching_using_cpp/README.md

-# banking-application-in-c-
+# A Banking Maching implemented in C++
-A banking application made as Assignment 1 of Object Oriented Design Course
+A banking application made as Assignment for Object Oriented Design Course